wgross/fswatcher-engine-event/README.md

 }
 ```

-Since version 1.2 of the module, an event handler can be specified at `New-FileSystemWatcher` instead of registering it after creation of the watcher as a seperate command:
+Since version 1.2 of the module an event handler can be specified at `New-FileSystemWatcher` instead of registering it after creation of the watcher as a separate command:

 ```powershell
 PS> New-FileSystemWatcher -SourceIdentifier "myevent" -Path c:\temp\files -Action { $event | ConvertTo-Json | Write-Host }
 ```

 While there can be only one file system watcher for a source identifier it is possible to register multiple event handlers for the same source identifier.
-To inspect the current registrations you may use Powershells ```Get-EventSubscriber``` command:
+To inspect the current registrations you may use PowerShells ```Get-EventSubscriber``` command:

 ```powershell
 PS> Get-EventSubscriber